Boot from rescue image¶

 You can use a rescue image in these scenarios to boot an alternate operating system, which can then fix problems with the volume.

 The Cloud management portal includes a rescue function, but it only lets you mount a rescue image on instances that don’t boot from a volume.
-We’ll focus on how to use the OpenStack Terminal Client instead to workaround this limitation.

 We provide a public SystemRescue image that you can use.